Cancer Research UK logo.

-Follow up after skin cancer treatment
+Follow up after non melanoma skin cancer treatment

 It’s important to check your skin and know how to protect it in the sun.
 If you spot any signs of another skin cancer between appointments, you should contact your GP or specialist.